-After stepping into the fascinating world of expression and after spending months for choosing what we thought was apt for our approach, young critic and poet Maythem Alharbi wrote a preface for this anthology:
+After stepping into the fascinating world of expression and after spending months for choosing what we thought was apt for our approach, Modern Arabic Literature critic and poet Maitham Alharbi wrote a preface for this anthology:

 "In this book, we are about to dive in a significant type of writing. we are about to set out for a spiritual journey abundant with discovery, magic, questions and desire. the author here is always a woman, and the theme she addresses varies according to the degree of her intellect and secondly the level of experiencing life itself, thus reflecting this vast range of women innovative writings. but all of them have but one call: DOWN WITH SILENCE!